Hematite Properties, Meaning, Facts and Photos

 It improves emotional resilience and assists with coping with stress, trauma and emotional challenges.

-Hematite improves communication skills which can help you express feelings and emotions more effectively.
+Hematite improves communication skills, enabling you to express feelings and emotions more effectively.

-It helps you to look at situations objectively enabling you to see the bigger picture.
-It aids problem solving and when dealing with conflict can help to establish the facts.
+It helps you look at situations objectively, enabling you to see the bigger picture.
+It aids problem-solving and can help establish the facts when dealing with conflict.

 Hematite enhances natural leadership abilities and inspires others to follow your lead.
 It amplifies inner strength, resolve and willpower and provides a boost of motivation to enable you to achieve goals and overcome obstacles.